nkdAgility/NKDAgility.com/site/content/resources/blog/2013/2013-10-17-visual-studio-2013-and-tfs-2013-are-released-get-yours-now-oh-and-windows-8-1/index.md

 ---
 title: Visual Studio 2013 and TFS 2013 are released, get yours now!
 Oh and Windows 8.1&hellip;
-description: "Discover the powerful features of Visual Studio 2013 and TFS 2013, now available for download!
-Upgrade your development experience with the latest tools."
+description: Discover the powerful features of Visual Studio 2013 and TFS 2013, now available for download!
+Upgrade your development experience with the latest tools.
 date: 2013-10-17
 creator: Martin Hinshelwood
 id: "10214"